kensanata/spellcasters/Xoralfona.md

 victims without alerting them to your presence.
 Your allies had better cover their ears as you start whispering these words of despair.

-**Speed** (3) enables a target to move twice as far, attack twice as often, cast twice as many spells per round, for 10min, as long as you keep singing softly to yourself.
+**Song of speed** (3) enables a target to move twice as far, attack twice as often, cast twice as many spells per round, for 10min, as long as you keep singing softly to yourself.
+When singing, you can't cast any other spells yourself.

 **Commune** (4) gives you the voice of an angel with which to call on any divine powers, no matter how desperate your situation.
 Divine help